PredDiff: Explanations and Interactions from Conditional Expectations: : a local, model-agnostic, probabilistically sound attribution method

 At this point, there are different ways to ensure $\bar{m}^{f_c^{Y\!Z}}_{Y\!Z|x}=0$ for a non-interacting classifier as defined by \Cref{eq:defnointeraction}.
-For conventional discriminative models one would use a separate generative model (imputer) $q(Y,Z|x)$ to approximately sample from $p(Y,Z|x)$, which unties the relation between the output probabilities and the data distribution.
-For hybrid models, which provide access to the joint probability $p(x,y,z)$, or imputer, which provide an exact sampling probability one option would be to compute the terms on the right-hand-side and to subtract them from the left-hand-side in order to define the joint effect.
-Here, we take a simpler path by noting that both terms on the right-hand-side vanish upon using a factorizing imputer distribution $q(y,z|x) = q(y|x)q(z|x)$.
+For conventional discriminative models, one would use a separate generative model (imputer) $q(Y,Z|x)$ to approximately sample from $p(Y,Z|x)$, which unties the relation between the output probabilities and the data distribution.
+Here, we proceed by noting that both terms on the right-hand-side vanish upon using a factorizing imputer distribution $q(Y,Z|x) = q(Y|x)q(Z|x)$, which also implies $q(Y|x)=q(Y|x,z)$ and $q(Z|x)=q(Z|x,y)$.
 This can be implemented by sampling two copies $(y_1,z_1)$ and $(y_2,z_2)$ from $p(Y,Z|x)$ and using $(y_1,z_2)$ and $(y_2,z_1)$, see \Cref{app-sec:sampleapproximation} for details.
-Firstly, this exposes the classifier to samples that are off-manifold to a slight degree as the connection between $Y$ and $Z$ has been broken and, secondly, induces a sampling error due to the fact the sampling distribution $q(Y|x)q(Z|x)$ does not capture the implicit relation between $Y$ and $Z$ in $p(Y,Z|x)$.
+Firstly, this exposes the classifier to samples that are off-manifold to a slight degree, as the connection between $Y$ and $Z$ has been broken, and secondly, induces a sampling error due to the fact the sampling distribution $q(Y|x)q(Z|x)$ does not capture the implicit relation between $Y$ and $Z$ in $p(Y,Z|x)$.
 We see this as a minor issue as this sampling error will most likely still be smaller than the inherent approximation error arising from training the imputer $q(Y,Z|x)$ to match $p(Y,Z|x)$ based on a limited amount of data.
+Alternatively, for hybrid models that provide access to the joint probability $p(x,y,z)$, such as \cite{Grathwohl2020YourCI}, or imputer that provide an exact sampling probability (notwithstanding the inevitable mismatch between imputer and data distribution), such as normalizing flows \cite{Kobyzev2021}, one option would be to compute the terms on the right-hand-side and to subtract them from the left-hand-side in order to define the joint effect.